-Parental consent to administer the 'school inhaler and/or auto-injector' will be gained when the pupil joins the school.
-The school will hold a register of the pupils diagnosed with asthma and/or anaphylaxis, and if parental consent has been given to administer the school medication.
+Parental consent to administer the 'school inhaler and/or auto-injector' will be gained when the pupil joins the school using Template 2 for asthmatics and Templates 3, 4, 5 and 6 for anaphylaxis (Appendix 1).The school will hold a register of the pupils diagnosed with asthma and/or anaphylaxis, and if parental consent has been given to administer the school medication.
 The school will be responsible for ensuring the school medication remains in date.

 Instructions for calling an ambulance are displayed prominently by the telephone in the are displayed prominently by the telephone in the school office.
+(Appendix 2 Template G).